Direct Home Services Program

 It is a free and voluntary service that emphasizes its practice on early intervention to maximize the child's development.
 The program is available to families of children who have, or are at risk for delayed development.
 It is family centered with full parental input and recognizes parents as their child's primary and influential teachers.
 The programming happens in the home as this is the child's most natural setting.

 The goals of the program aim to assist each child reach their potential in all areas of development, while enhancing parenting skills.
-Assistance is also provided in managing the child's behavior and developing skill-teaching activities for the child.
+Assistance is also provided in managing the child's behaviour and developing skill-teaching activities for the child.

 The early intervention program is available to children who have a delay as indicated by the Brigance Screen.
 Eligibility is determined by a delay in areas of development including academic, language, physical, social-emotional, and self-help domains.
 A child may also be considered to be eligible if there is already a diagnosis provided.